-8.31 There have been instances in Eckington where existing properties have had extensions and alterations carried out within the curtilage of the property with the resultant removal of off-street parking, thereby increasing the amount of on-street parking.
-Such action will only add to the congestion problems alluded to in 8.28 and therefore should be discouraged.
+7.28 There have been instances in Eckington where existing properties have had extensions and alterations carried out within the curtilage of the property with the resultant removal of off-street parking, thereby increasing the amount of on-street parking.
+Such action will only add to the congestion problems alluded to in 7.25 and therefore should be discouraged.

-POLICY H9 - Protecting existing off-street parking
+POLICY H7 - Protecting existing off-street parking

-Householder planning applications that retain existing off-street parking provision and/or are in accordance with the minimum standards set out in the WCC Streetscape Design Guide 2018 will be supported.
+Householder development proposals which reduce the amount or availability of off-street parking provision within the site must demonstrate that the resultant property will provide satisfactory off-street car parking provision in accordance with the standards set out in the WCC Streetscape Design Guide 2018.